Colusa County group gathers against recall

-As recall election ballots continue to be sent out to residents throughout California, a group of locals in Colusa County gathered in Williams on Tuesday to urge people to vote no and keep Gov. Gavin Newsom in office.
+As recall election ballots continue to be sent out to residents throughout California, a group of locals in Colusa County gathered in Williams last week to urge people to vote no and keep Gov. Gavin Newsom in office.

 With banners that read “no on recall” hanging on the E Street overpass overlooking Interstate 5, the group was composed of members of Indivisible Colusa County, a progressive political group.